...

 TÜV Rheinland Certified for Reliable Performance

-The High Voltage Drop Out fuse has successfully passed TÜV Rheinland's comprehensive testing and technical evaluations.
+The High Voltage Drop Out fuse link has successfully passed TÜV Rheinland's comprehensive testing and technical evaluations.
 This certification proves that the product meets both IEEE and IEC international standards, providing global users with a reliable solution that ensures consistent performance and product safety in various power systems.

 Dual Protection Functionality: Overload + Short-Circuit